Information for Incoming Freshmen

 - What score do I need to take a particular Math course?
-Note that you do not have to take the highest course you place into.
-You can take a lower level course.
+You don't have to take the highest level math course that you place into.
+Many students opt to take a lower level course.
 See a math advisor at orientation about this option.

 - What if I have college math credit?

 - If you have college-level dual enrollment or transfer course credit through AP, IB, CLEP or other credit, you still need a placement through SAT I, ACT, or UA ALEKS PPL for entry into a UA Math course at or below the level of Calculus.
-Bring a copy of your college level transcript or score report (not high school) to math advising at orientation.
+Bring a copy of your college-level transcript or score report (not high school) to math advising at orientation.
 View the UA policy for AP credit or other credit by exam.

 - Print and Read before testing document from your Next Steps Center.

-- Student who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
+- Students who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
 This is not available through the Next Steps Center.

-- Students are to take this test without the assistance of any persons, textbooks, online materials, or any other assistance.
+- Students are to take the Math Placement test without the assistance of any persons, textbooks, online materials, or any other assistance.
 Any violation of this will be considered cheating and a violation of the UA Code of Conduct.
-There are can be serious consequences to artificially high placement testing scores.
+There can be serious consequences to artificially high placement testing scores.
 It is important to make an honest attempt at the test.
 Once you complete the test, your score is final regardless of any technical difficulties you may encounter during the exam.

-Options for Students Who Place into Math 100, or Who Want to Retest:
+Options for Students Who Place into Math 100